Guides’ Tech Tips

 Read MORE

-Communication is an essential component of rock climbing.
+October 25, 2023 fmg-adminGuides' Tech Tips Rock ClimbingCommunication is an essential component of rock climbing.
 For decades now climbers have been using a system of commands to manage the inherent risks of climbing.
-Paul Petzoldt a legendary mountaineer and founder of the National Outdoor Leadership School (NOLS) developed this system of voice signals sometime during the mid 1920’s to 1930’s.
-He had come to the realization that it is difficult to understand and hear the human voice in mountainous terrain.
-So, instead of trying to use sentences, Paul came up with a system that is brief and utilizes syllables which can be counted.
+Paul Petzoldt a legendary mountaineer and founder of the National Outdoor Leadership School (NOLS) developed this system of voice signals.
+He had realized that it is difficult to understand and hear the human voice in mountainous terrain.
+So, instead of trying to use sentences, Paul came up with a system that is brief and utilizes syllables.
 For example, “Tension” vs. “Slack.”
 Tension has two syllables while slack has one.
 So, even if one can’t hear the words clearly, they should be able to distinguish the syllables.
-While this system works well it still has its limitations.
-Additionally, climbers have developed other commands over the years which can be unclear in their meaning and aren’t cohesive with Petzoldt’s syllabic system.
-It’s also important to recognize that climbers may have differences in dialect, may not be able to hear, speak, or see, yet they are still able to communicate.
+While this system works well, it still has its limitations.
+Additionally, climbers have developed other commands which can be unclear in their meaning and aren’t cohesive with Petzoldt’s system.
+So, for this blog we want to explore a communication system based on principles instead of specific terms so that we can communicate better in the mountains.

 Read MORE

-“Plus Clipping” to Manage Risk in Multi-pitch Climbing
+Plus Clipping: How to Manage Risk in Multi-pitch Climbing

-Having a factor 2 fall is a concern unique to multi-pitch climbing.
-As we teach students in our Rock 401 course, this situation occurs if the leader leaves the anchor and falls before placing gear.
+June 23, 2023 fmg-adminFundamentals Fridays Guides' Tech Tips Rock ClimbingA factor 2 fall is a concern unique to multi-pitch climbing and is discussed during our Rock 401 course.
+This situation is present when the leader leaves the anchor and falls before placing gear.
 The scenario creates the highest possible forces an anchor can see and can lead to a host of problems.
-Plus clipping is a way to mitigate this risk.
+In this post we will discuss how to calculate fall factors and one solution to minimize high fall factors.

-First, a primer on fall factor (FF): fall factor is the ratio of distance fallen to amount of rope out.
-The largest possible fall factor is 2, and it creates dangers for the leader, the anchor, and the belayer because of the forces generated.
+Fall factor is the ratio of distance fallen to amount of rope out.
+The largest possible fall factor is 2, which creates hazards for the team and the anchor due to amount of force generated.
 This would occur if the climber fell before placing any gear.
 Ex: A 10ft fall on 5ft of rope-10/5 is 2; we know that as a FF of 2.
 Larger forces on less rope puts more resultant force onto the belayer.
 This is a concern when there is hard climbing right off the belay.
 It only takes 3-4 kN to displace a belayer; and at a cramped stance, that displacement can get violent - violent enough to cause them to lose control of the brake strand of rope (due to their displacement into the rock).

 Read MORE

-The Munter Mule Overhand (MMO)
+The Munter Mule Overhand (MMO), Why is it Important?

-April 22, 2023 fmg-adminGuides' Tech Tips Rock Climbing
+April 22, 2023 fmg-adminGuides' Tech Tips Rock ClimbingThe Munter Hitch

 Tying the MMO is simple yet should be practiced many times before being used in an actual scenario.
 You’ll start by tying a munter hitch in the loaded position, or lowering position, instead of the belay position.
 Next, you’ll use the brake strand to create a mule hitch around the load strand.
 Once you’ve created the mule hitch, you’ll need to pull enough slack through to then finish with an overhand around the load strand.